88 points required

 Our Facilities

 When you join Birmingham City University, the first thing you will notice is the high standard of our campuses.
-With an investment of £340 million across our buildings and facilities, we are committed to giving you the very best learning environment to help shape your experience.
+With an investment of over £400 million across our buildings and facilities, we are committed to giving you the very best learning environment to help shape your experience.

-You will study at both the home of the School of English in Millennium Point, and at our £63 million development the Curzon Building, located on our City Centre campus in the vibrant second city that is Birmingham.
+Our English courses are based at both Millennium Point, and at our £63 million development the Curzon Building, located on our City Centre campus in the vibrant second city that is Birmingham.

 Discover your bright and open learning spaces, your 24 hour (during term time) library, drama, media and radio studios, along with state of the art lecture theatres, and a variety of sociable break-out areas, all adding to your unique learning experience.